django-crispy-forms/crispy-tailwind/README.rst

     :target: https://github.com/psf/black

-A Tailwind_ template pack for wonderful django-crispy-forms_.
+A Tailwind_ template pack for the wonderful django-crispy-forms_.

 How to install
 --------------